Most of them lost nearly all their possessions in the 2013-14 flood. Many consist of only 3 or 4 families making it infeasible to support a school.

-To help the indigenous tribes to develop a rustic resort to provide adventure tours for trekkers searching for adventure travel and so to preserve their native culture.
+To help the indigenous tribes to develop safe water sources and educational opportunities for the communities within the Pilon Lajas Indigenous Reserve and so to preserve their native culture.

 Please click the button below to donate $5.00.

 The consensus of the indigenous tribes living in the Bolivian Amazon basin is threefold: Primary school children can be taken by boat to centrally located schools serving a number of communities.
 Secondary school students can be accommodated at boarding schools at locations a day or so from their homes and scholarships should be funded for those indigenous people desiring advanced study in order to live today yet save their indigenous cultures.

 The photos above show how they live today and how they hope to live in years to come.
 They recognize the key for this lies in education and reduction of diseases from polluted water.

 Most of the communities within the Reserve depend on boats for travel.
 Many are days away from any city or town.

 Please help us help the indigenous tribes to save their ancient cultures yet live in this century.